CloudChaoszero/CloudChaoszero.github.io/_pages/accomplishments.md

 * a **Data Analyst** driving impact for Autodesk's SaaS ACS arm in Strategy & Operations and working cross functionally with different teams

+* a [Teaching Fellow at Delta Analytics](http://www.deltanalytics.org/teaching-fellows.html) helping with ML curriculum development and operational tasks.

 * a **Business Data Analyst** driving impact for Sales and Engineering under Signature Consultants onsite @ a top-5 tech company